DavidJKTofan/davidjktofan.me/content/home/experience.md

   Responsibilities include:

   * Represent Cloudflare's products, starting with a comprehensive understanding and leading to customer research to identify how our solutions meet needs.
-  * Generate leads and build relationships by nurturing warm prospects and finding new potential sales opportunities.
+  * Generate leads and build relationships by nurturing prospects and finding new potential sales opportunities.
   * Manage and maintain a pipeline of interested prospects and engage sales executives for next steps.
   * Identify best practices to refine the company's lead generation playbook.
   """